Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 56 51 63 68 93

-Our clothes come from artisanal workshops, measurements may vary very slightly.
+Our clothes come from artisan workshops, measurements may vary very slightly.

-Visit our e-shop and in our stores in Paris 3rd , Paris 6th , Lyon and Bordeaux.
+Visit our e-shop and our boutiques in Paris 3rd , Paris 6th , Lyon and Bordeaux.

 LEAVE US A COMMENT Style questions, personal points of view, good tips to share?
 We validate your comment and respond to you within a few hours